billygphillips/cefr-graded-reader/README.md

 ### Generation improvements

+**Thinking block ablation.** The extended thinking block consumes 50%+ of output tokens and can drift vocabulary upward during self-correction (see [Finding 5](#5-self-correction-can-drift-vocabulary-upward)).
+The CaLM researchers likely did not use thinking-enabled models.
+Testing generation without extended thinking may improve level control while substantially reducing cost --- the self-correction that happens in the thinking block may be counterproductive if it introduces vocabulary above the target level.

+**Candidate reranking.** The CaLM paper found that generating multiple candidates and selecting the one with the lowest control error substantially improved proficiency targeting.
+This is simpler than the current retry-with-feedback approach and avoids the problem of degraded prose on revision.
+Generate 3--5 drafts per episode, classify all, select the best match.

 **CEFR-aligned vocabulary system.** Replace NGSL frequency bands with the Oxford 3000 (organised by CEFR level), the Cambridge A2 Key vocabulary list, and CEFR-J vocabulary and grammar profiles.
-Use NGSL only as a frequency/readability signal.
+Retain NGSL as a complementary frequency/readability signal.

+**Richer CEFR descriptions in Writer prompts.** The CaLM paper found that richer CEFR guidance (target-level descriptions, all-level descriptions, few-shot examples) improved control compared to simple "write at level X" instructions.
+The current Writer prompt uses constraint lists but does not include a prose description of what the target level *feels like* to read, or examples of correctly-leveled text.

 **Vocabulary audit after planning.** Score Director-assigned vocabulary targets on concreteness, register, and CEFR alignment before passing them to the Writer.
 Flag abstract or literary-register vocabulary that is likely to push prose above the target level.